vector-engineering/covidcg/workflow_custom_ingest/README.md

 ## Acknowledgements

-The GenBank download code is derived from the ncov-ingest tool ([https://github.com/nextstrain/ncov-ingest](https://github.com/nextstrain/ncov-ingest)) from the [Nextstrain](https://nextstrain.org/) team.
-The license for this code can be found in the `LICENSE_NEXTSTRAIN` file.
+The code for this method of ingestion of data is derived from the `workflow_genbank_ingest` code.

 The `pangolin` lineage assignment tool is hosted on GitHub: [https://github.com/cov-lineages/pangolin](https://github.com/cov-lineages/pangolin).